AqlaSolutions/DepositTermCalc/README.md

 This program solves it, just put current cash amount, withdrawal amount per month, deposit end dates in text file.
 The algorithm generates a plan while trying to keep the specified amount of cash available at least once of every month.
 Though at other points of time it can be 1/2 less or more - banks open deposits for months, you can't just ask them to have a deposit for exact 128 days.
-Another goal of the algorithm is to use a maximum possible term for each deposit to get maximum %.
+Another goal of the algorithm is to use a maximum possible term for each deposit to get maximum % (1 deposit for 6 months is better than 6 deposits for 1 month).

 ## Usage
 `DepositTermCalc.exe <input.txt>`